 Am I Having a Panic or Heart Attack?

-For people who have never had a panic disorder, the first panic attack can be very frightening.
-Often, it is difficult to tell the difference between a heart attack and a panic attack, especially if there has been no prior history of either.
-In fact, one in five people who go to the emergency room for chest pain end up being diagnosed with a panic attack.1
+For people who have never had a panic attack, the first panic attack can be very frightening.
+Often, it is difficult to tell the difference between a heart attack, anxiety, and a panic attack.
+A 2018 study found that 30 to 40 percent of people visiting the emergency room with chest pain are actually experiencing moderate to severe anxiety.1,2

 Panic attacks and panic disorders

-The symptoms of a panic attack can overlap with those of a heart attack, but there are differentiators between the two.3
+The symptoms of a panic attack can overlap with those of a heart attack.
+But there are differences between the conditions.4

 Chest pain is a common complaint for people who experience panic attacks.
 Hyperventilation during an attack results in chest pain, and sometimes even EKG changes.
 However, in panic attacks, the pain is often sharp and stabbing.
-In a heart attack, the pain is more of a squeezing-type pain with pressure.
+In a heart attack, the pain is described more often as a squeezing-type pain with pressure.
 It is important to note that chest pain varies from person to person.
 One person can have a heart attack and describe the pain as “pressure” while another can have “crushing” pain.4

-In a panic attack, symptoms typically resolve within a few minutes, or at most 1 hour.
-On the other hand, with a heart attack, the pain gets progressively worse and can radiate to the jaw, shoulder, and arm.
+In a panic attack, symptoms typically resolve within a few minutes or 1 hour at most.
+On the other hand, with a heart attack, the pain generally gets progressively worse and can radiate to the jaw, shoulder, and arm.4

 The role of stress